 The summer session is also a great way to check out TWU and the MA Linguistics program before committing to the degree program.

-To attend the summer session, a separate application to CanIL is required.
-To find out more about the summer session or to apply, go to the CanIL summer session website or contact Anita Lebold at firstname.lastname@example.org.
-Financial aid is available for the summer session.
+To attend the summer session, incoming students are required to submit a separate application to CanIL.
+To find out more about the summer session or to apply, go to the CanIL summer session website or email firstname.lastname@example.org.
+Financial aid is also available for the summer session.